 Those include blood loss, reduction in the body’s ability to produce new red blood cells, and an illness that leads to increased destruction of red blood cells.

-No matter the cause, the anemic symptoms are always the same.
+No matter the cause, the symptoms are always the same.

-Blood loss happens when the amount of blood lost is greater than your body’s ability to replace the lost red blood cells.
+Blood loss happens when the amount of blood loss is greater than your body’s ability to replace the lost red blood cells.

 There are a number of risk factors that can alter your body’s ability to produce red blood cells.

 - Diet lacking in foods containing vitamin B12, folic acid, and iron

 - Chronic illnesses like diabetes, cancer, kidney disease, and HIV can interfere with your body’s ability to produce healthy red blood cells https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4855820/